kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 3 1.1981402347938772123825402 1.1981402346773073475105775
 4 1.1981402347355922799465588 1.1981402347355922799465588
 ```
 When the above values are compared with those tabulated in Example 2 of the paper by Cox [@cox-1984], there are discrepancies after 16 decimal places.
-To check whether better agreement can be achieved by using greater numerical precision in the computation, a second script, [`agm-big-float.jl`]({attach}auxiliary/agm-big-float.jl) was also executed.
+To check whether better agreement could be achieved by using greater numerical precision in the computation, a second script, [`agm-big-float.jl`]({attach}auxiliary/agm-big-float.jl) was also executed.
 These results now agree to 19 decimal papers with those in the paper.^[Spare a thought for Gauss and his painstaking hand calculation to compute values to 11 decimal places.]

 ```
 n a_n                         g_n